 Colon health is a spectrum.
 On one end, colon complications can lead to death, but far more common are smaller manifestations of sub par colon health.
 If you feel sluggish or get sick often, your colon health may be the reason.
 Likewise, keeping your colon healthy can maintain and support both physical and mental well-being.

 For what reason would you do a cleanse?

-On the off chance that you suffer from gas, bloating, heartburn, constipation, loose stool, brain fog, joint pain, poor immunity, eczema, psoriasis, fatigue or other digestive discomfort, then doing a digestive or colon cleanse can be very therapeutic.
+On the off chance that you suffer from gas, bloating, heartburn, constipation, loose stool, brain fog, joint pain, weak immunity, eczema, psoriasis, fatigue or another digestive discomfort, then doing a digestive or colon cleanse can be very therapeutic.